Legendary Gary

-Legendary Gary is a 2018 video game created by independent developer Evan Rogers, notable for work as a programmer on the 2017 Giant Sparrow adventure game What Remains of Edith Finch.
+Legendary Gary is a 2018 video game created by independent developer Evan Rogers.
+Rogers was previously a programmer on the 2017 Giant Sparrow adventure game What Remains of Edith Finch.
 The game is an adventure game about the titular main character's engagement with a fictional role-playing game, Legend of the Spear, and the emerging parallels between the game and his real life.
+It was released on 20 February 2018.

 Plot

 Gary is an average man who lives an unremarkable life, living with his mother and working at a supermarket.
 At night, he plays the role-playing game Legend of the Spear on his computer, featuring a cast of characters that resemble Gary's few friends and family members.
 Gary's personal life involves many difficult issues, as he confronts several crises being faced by himself and the people in his life, including his mother, his partner, and his friends.
 Over time, the boundaries between Gary's personal life and the world within Legend of the Spear begin to blur in complex and unexpected ways.